makeroftools/cbp/notes/cbp.md

       * I need to develop a
   * UI (a suplied web component used a default and is usually overridden )

 **/**# Model-based ML Towards Causal Reasoning in an AI Scientist by Yoshua Bengio (Turing Award Winner) - YouTube.md

+# Random Notes

+* AUTOMATE ALL THINGS
+* I need to employ language parsers, NLP and AI
+* All "normal" objects need to be easily serialized to a common, multi-language format (json is probably besst here)
+* What's a sidecar you ask.. well it's simply a req/rep, that a component needs to accomplish it's task.
+  * Not sure about this concept yet..
+I don't like it atm.
+*